University-Wide Standards for Graduate Teaching Assistants at Florida State University

 • Planned periodic evaluations of the TA

-Note: The distinction of Categories 1 and 2 recognizes that the extent of interaction with undergraduates, and thus the necessary spoken English competency of the TA, varies across disciplines though the position title is the same.
+Note 1: The distinction of Categories 1 and 2 recognizes that the extent of interaction with undergraduates, and thus the necessary spoken English competency of the TA, varies across disciplines though the position title is the same.

-Note: Regarding Category 3 and 4 Appointments, these types presume the graduate TA is the IOR for an undergraduate course only (1000-4000 course level, no co-listed courses).
+Note 2: Regarding Category 3 and 4 Appointments, these types presume the graduate TA is the IOR for an undergraduate course only (1000-4000 course level, no co-listed courses).
 The policy forbids a graduate student from being the IOR or taking on the lead instructor role for a graduate course or co-listed course.
-Units may apply to the Graduate School for exceptions to this rule.
+Units may apply to The Graduate School for exceptions to this rule.
 When grading undergraduate-level work performed by graduate students registered in undergraduate courses, potential grading within a programmatic cohort (as defined in Category 5) should be avoided.
 Any anticipated grading within a programmatic cohort must be reported to the Academic Dean's Office at the beginning of the semester.

 Category 3.
 Duties: Instructor of record in lower-level undergraduate courses (1000–2000 level).